Healthy Food VS. Junk Food: What is the Difference?

 • Unhealthy Foods: Regular consumption of unhealthy foods can lead to weight gain, high cholesterol, high blood pressure, and increased risk of chronic diseases such as diabetes and heart disease.

-Healthy and Unhealthy Food Chart
+Healthy Food vs Junk Food Chart

 Healthy Foods